rkgofiitk/academic-issues.github.io/Topics/learningAndTeaching.md

 Grading and evaluation are still primarily dependent on written exams.
 Therefore, success in exams is proportional to a student's retention ability.
 The parents measure the success of their wards by the salary packages they can get.
 Wherever there is an emphasis on hands-on learning, students acquire innovation skills.
 However, rote learning also has a place.
-Rote learning equips students with a content-addressable, in-memory knowledge base.
+It equips students with a content-addressable, in-memory knowledge base.
 The right mix of rote learning and hands-on contributes to a person's success.
 Indian education system puts a lot of emphasis on rote learning.
 Our exam methodology is primarily designed to test the ability to memorize things.
-That may be why even CEOs of Google and MSN are Indians.
-Many of my old students are now established entrepreneurs.
+However, rote learning is completely inadequate for a person's ability to innovate and handle unforeseen situations.
+Learning through experimentation is essential for innovations and inventions.
+At IITs, faculty members have some liberties to create their own evaluation system through home assignments, quizzes, term papers, take home exams, seminars, etc. The students go through a regular system of evaluation without feeling the pressure of having to memorize everything.

-The underlying discussion thread is limited to the country's technical education system.
-However, about 85-90% of the students who continue their studies after schools have to go for undergraduate education in liberal arts.
-Science and Commerce.
-Only 0.1% of these graduates barely manage a salary package of 5lacs PA.
+So far, the thread of discussion has been restricted to technical education system.
+However, about 85-90% of the students who continue their studies after schools have to go for undergraduate education in Science, Liberal arts, or Commerce.
+Approximately 0.1% of these non-technical under graduates barely manage a salary package of 5lacs PA.
 The remaining 99.99% are unemployable.
 Even out of 15lac technical graduates (which include engineering, fashion designers, architecture, mass communication, etc.), at most 1-1.5 lac get jobs.
 The remaining 90% are unemployable.
-The country's growth is, therefore, held back by unemployable youths.
+The country's growth is, therefore, held back by generation of unemployable youths.

 Over 40% of the country's workforce belongs to the agriculture sector.
 However, this sector remains archaic and accounts for a large share of the unorganized labor force.
 I am unable to understand why the government withdrew firm laws.
 The highest court